About

 Project Information

 The Pollinator Shop began with a simple yet powerful goal: to inspire individuals to protect pollinators through everyday action.
-From native bees to butterflies, these species are essential to our ecosystems—but often overlooked.
-I was brought on to help shape a brand that could bridge the gap between education, sustainability, and design—making pollinator advocacy approachable, actionable, and beautiful.
+These creatures are essential to our ecosystems, but are often overlooked.
+I was brought on to help shape a brand that could bridge the gap between education, sustainability, and design—to help make pollinator advocacy approachable, actionable, and beautiful.

 The challenge was to develop an identity that spoke to both seasoned gardeners and curious newcomers, while conveying the ecological urgency of pollinator conservation.
-The visual system draws from organic forms and natural geometry, creating a look that's refined yet friendly—scientific without being sterile.
+The visual system draws from organic forms and natural geometry, creating a look that's refined yet friendly—scientific but not sterile.
 The tone is intentionally empowering, rooted in the belief that small-scale urban gardening can have a meaningful ecological impact.

 From brand identity to product packaging and digital content, I designed a cohesive system that champions eco-friendly materials and intuitive, user-centered design.
-Every touchpoint—from seed kits to signage—is crafted with UX principles in mind, making it easy for users to understand pollinator-friendly practices and fostering a deeper connection with the environment through thoughtful information architecture and visual hierarchy.
+Every touchpoint—from seed kits to signage—is crafted with user experience in mind, making it easy for people to understand pollinator-friendly practices.

 A portion of the shop's proceeds supports pollinator conservation through nonprofit partnerships, reinforcing the brand's mission at every level.
-The result is a unique intersection of community and company, one that empowers individuals to become stewards of their local ecosystems, one garden at a time.
+The result is a unique combination of company and community, empowering pollinator stewardship one garden at a time.

 Client